 If we were lucky, it first happened in our early school days.
-Most of us were informed by kids or teachers about how we didn’t measure up.
+Most of us learned from other kids or teachers about how we didn’t measure up.
 Not pretty, not smart enough, too smart, too quiet, too fat, not athletic, too poor, not sufficiently masculine/feminine, not light skinned.
 You remember.
 If we weren’t lucky, the message was made clear in our home.

 Perfection underlies some great disturbing truths about our society, ones we don’t like to talk about.
 The media, our schools, our history books all pretend there is just One Good And Right Way to live life.
 The American Dream.

 Instead of focusing on perceived inadequacies, yours or others’, try appreciating what people offer, especially those things that are new to us.

 Try this.
 Envision the people in that dream.
 Is it a hetero couple?
 Are they young?
 Do they have children?
 What color is their skin?
 Are they Christian?
 Do they speak English?
 Probably.

 Advertisers and the media (advertisers) help us envision and even covet the perfect life – the big house, the beautiful family, fulfilling work, plenty of money and toys.